Parham Airfield Museum: 390th Bombardment Group Memorial Air Museum

-The 390th Bombardment Group Memorial Air Museum is housed in the original World War II control tower of Framlingham Station 153.
+In 1976 a five-year restoration programme began to restore the control tower, shot up and abandoned after the Americans held a riotous farewell party there in August 1945.
+The restored tower was finally dedicated as the 390th Bombardment Group Memorial Air Museum on 13 May 1981.
 Exhibits focus on the history of the U.S 8th Air Force, the Royal Air Force and the German Luftwaffe in the Second World War.
 Displays include recovered Second World War aircraft engines, parts of Allied and German aircraft, uniforms, photographs, documents, combat records, paintings and memorabilia.
-The museum opened in 1981.